BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README2.md

 **(9/15/2022) Release 3.0 - Added support for Sandy-Bridge CPUs (V1 Xeons) with full CPU Power management**

-Read details under the Release History section below.**
+Read the details under the Release History section below.**

 #

 **About this EFI**

 OpenCore loader (0.8.4 & 0.7.1) for HP workstations (all three models: Z420/620/820).
 Support macOS Catalina (10.15.7) to  Monterey (12.6 tested).

-#

 **Supported Hardware**